Rakeela/dragora-notes/2021-1-26-sixteenth.md

 I think about books, videogames, futurism, science projects, classwork, climate, geo-engineering...
 Aha.
 That's a conflict.
 Is geo-engineering of the category science projects, climate, or futurism?
 What is the hierarchy between those four topics?
 What happens when the per-semester topic shifts of schooling mean that any kind of material can potentially be class-work, as geo-engineering thoughts are currently surfacing in my classwork?
 This messes with my usage ideal.
 If all the category labels can just co-apply, I haven't created a top-down structure of rising specificity.
 I've only pushed the wiki-chaos to a higher level of abstraction.

 I don't know how to categorize my output.

+---
+I often enjoy reading science journalism.
+I've occasionally appreciated pop sci publications.
+It occurred to me this morning that the flow of science journalism is an actual indicator of the progress of various fields, and if I gathered up the links I found interesting, I'd be extending an archive of the status quo over time with a particular interest in my own subjects of interest.
+It would increase my ability to refer my attention to the information content available over time.
+Building this reference archive might help me make better choices in biotech markets; if it didn't help me, it would make my errors easier to analyze.

+I'm not committing to uploading a bunch of science news links yet, but I'm thinking about it.